plblum/jivs/planning/ModelRules Design for Configuration.md

 * business-logic-authored reusable model rules
 * UI-authored reusable rules classes

-`RulesBase` consumes the Builder so that the developer can create fluent syntax for configurations.
+`ValueHostRulesBase` consumes the Builder so that the developer can create fluent syntax for configurations.
 Thus the Builder remains an essential tool, but the developer doesn't create it.
 They just consume it.

 Direct Builder without it usage remains available as a lower-level alternative, consistent with existing Jivs documentation.